asssaf/picore-tryboot/README.md

 ## Building the extension
 On an arm system the extension can just be built using `make`.

-On a non arm system a docker build can be done by running `scripts/build.sh`
+On a non arm system a docker build can be done by running `ARCH=arm scripts/build.sh` or `ARCH=arm64 scripts/build.sh`